Locations:

 Nosebleeds While Pregnant

-Nosebleeds during pregnancy are normal and usually not a cause for worry.
+Nosebleeds during pregnancy are normal and usually not a concern.
 Most nosebleeds are caused by an increase in blood volume and hormonal changes.
-You can treat a nosebleed at home by pinching your nostrils together.
+You can treat a nosebleed at home by gently pinching your nostrils together.
 Talk to your healthcare provider if you get frequent or severe nosebleeds so they can rule out any complications.

 Overview